cproctor/summer_course/code/cards/card_specification.md

 - a card's representation (the result of the `__repr__` method being called) should be "<2C>", "<10D>", etc.
 - You should be able to compare cards by rank.
 The 10 of Hearts is greater than the 5 of Spades; the 6 of Diamonds is equal to the 6 of Hearts.
+To do this you will need to add a \_\_cmp\_\_ method to Card which takes one argument--another card.
+  When you compare cards (like `card1 > card2`), what really happens is card1.__cmp__(card2). \_\_cmp\_\_ should return an integer.
+If the first number is greater, the integer should be greater than 0.
+If the two are equal, return 0.
+And if the first number is less than the second number, return an integer less than 0.